bastianallgeier/library/readme.md

 The Library is also a perfect combination of any kind of text-based data combined with attached files.
 Each stored item can have any number of additional images, documents, videos, etc. attached.

+The Library has no schema.
+You can add any number of fields per item and individual items can have different sets of fields.

 ***

 ## Philosophy